prmanna/tech-book/content/docs/SystemDesign-Tips/_index.md

 5. **Spatial Database**
    A type of database optimized for storing and querying spatial data like locations on a map.
 Spatial databases rely on spatial indexes fike quadtrees to quickly perform spatial queries like finding all locations in the vicinity of a region.

+### Replication & Shrading

+1. **Replication** - The act of duplicating the data from one database server to others.
+This is sometimes used to increase the redundancy of your system and tolerate regional failures for instance.
+Other times you can use replication to move data closer to your clients, thus decreasing latency of accessing specific data.

+2. **Sharding** - Sometimes called data partitioning, sharding is the act of splitting a database into two or more pieces called shards and is typically done to increase the throughput of your database.
+Popular sharding strategies include:
+    * Sharding based on a client's region.
+    * Sharding based on the type of data being stored (e.g: user data gets stored in one shard, payments data gets stored In another shard)
+    * Sharding based on the hash of a column (only for structured data)